-ESTRING® (estradiol vaginal ring) is a slightly opaque ring with a whitish core containing a drug reservoir of 2 mg estradiol.
-Estradiol, silicone polymers and barium sulfate are combined to form the ring.
-When placed in the vagina, ESTRING releases estradiol, approximately 7.5 mcg per 24 hours, in a consistent stable manner over 90 days.
+ESTRING® (estradiol vaginal system) is a slightly opaque ring with a whitish core containing a drug reservoir of 2 mg estradiol.
+Estradiol, slicone polymers, barium sulfate and silicone fluid (as dispersing agent) are combined to form the ring.
+When placed in the vagina, ESTRING relases estradiol, approximately 7.5 mg per day, in a consistent stable manner over 90 days.
 ESTRING has the following dimensions: outer diameter 55 mm; cross-sectional diameter 9 mm; core diameter 2 mm.
-One ESTRING should be inserted into the upper third of the vaginal vault, to be worn continuously for three months.
+One ESTRING should be inserted into the upper third of the vaginal vault, to be worn continuously for three months

-Estradiol is chemically described as estra-1, 3, 5(10)-triene-3, 17β-diol.
-The molecular formula of estradiol is C18H24O2 and the structural
+Estradiol is chemically described as estra-1, 3, 5(10)-triene-3, $17\beta$ -diol.
+The molecular formula of estradiol is $C{18}H{24}O_2$ and the structural formula is: